 Since dealers don’t have to pay the costs of regulatory overhead, street cannabis is generally cheaper than dispensary cannabis.

-Bucci endorsed the inclusion of homegrow in implementation since it would help those who have difficulty driving have access to their medicine.
+Bucci endorsed the inclusion of NJ home grow in implementation since it would help those who have difficulty driving have access to their medicine.

 “I’m a firm believer that part of this should be homegrow,” he said.
 “I know I’m going to get a lot of kickback on that.”

-Singleton said if presented with a bill to vote on cannabis that included homegrow, he is generally inclined to vote for it.
+Singleton said if presented with a cannabis homegrow bill, he is inclined to vote for it.

 Downey, however, was more pessimistic about the inclusion of homegrow in implementation.